Australia’s religious diversity 1

 - Brainstorm students for a definition of religion.

 - Brainstorm the class for a list of religions which should include:

 - Christianity (with the major denominations of Catholic, Anglican, Uniting, Presbyterian, Orthodox, Baptist and Lutheran)

-- Compare class list with pie graph Australia’s Major Religions 1996.
+- Compare class list with pie graph of Australia’s Major Religions 2016.
 Were there any major omissions?
-Refer to the Australian Bureau of Statistics / Population/ Religion for an overview of the growth of major religions in Australia.
+Refer to the Australian Bureau of Statistics religion for an overview of the growth of major religions in Australia.